La Resistencia (Peru): Fascism

-The organization has been described independently as 'neofascist' by some observers, including IDL-Reporteros and the New Left Review, with sociologist Carmen Rosa Balbi describing that such radicalization had not been observed in Peru since the 1930s.
-Juan José Muñico, leader of the organization, asserts that the organization’s doctrinal framework isn’t inspired on fascism.
+The organization has been described independently as neofascist by some observers, including La República, IDL-Reporteros and the New Left Review, with sociologist Carmen Rosa Balbi describing that such radicalization had not been observed in Peru since the 1930s.
+Because of its strong anti-communist stance, La Resistencia members have been described as "fascists" and holding a "McCarthyist" posture.
+Historian Tirso Molinari said that while the group holds anti-immigration, anti-leftist, neo-fascist and right-wing populist traits, it aligns more with McCarthyism due to its lack of structure.

+Juan José Muñico, leader of the organization, asserts that the organization's doctrinal framework isn't inspired on fascism.
 However, some of its members have emulated the Roman salute in its public appearances.

-Because of its strong anti-communist stance, critics of La Resistencia has labelled its members as ‘fascists’ and holding a 'McCarthyist' posture.
-However, historian Tirso Molinari has been critical of said label, asserting that although they have common traits with fascism, such as their anti-immigration and anti-leftist positions, the group should be better described as a right-wing populist organization, and urges caution with such classifications, following Emilio Gentile’s advise.
-Some journalists have also questioned said characterization, such as Aldo Mariátegui, who stated that "accusing the so lost and fragile Dina Boluarte or the horde of 'La Resistencia' of being 'fascists' is either ignorant or demagogic".
-Carlos Cabanillas, from Perú 21, has also criticized said label, regarding that certain elements on the Peruvian left-wing have "sought to portray a handful of unruly individuals as a fascist cell".